adityaviswanathan/parser-kit/README.md

 ## HTTP interface (WIP)

-`parser-kit` wraps a static language model with a HTTP server that handles inbound blobs of texts and returns their parses according to ***M***.
-Parses will be serialized via protobuf so clients will need to import the parse proto defined in this repo (TODO).
+`parser-kit` wraps a static language model with a HTTP server that handles inbound text blobs and returns their parses according to ***M***.
+Parses will be serialized via protobuf so clients will need to import the parse proto defined in this repo.

+Clients can serialize/deserialize messages to the server by using interfaces in `semantics.proto`.